-- Describe the unique values of small wetlands that may not be present in regional or national assessment of wetlands, this includes: - rare and endangered species that small wetlands support due to their naturally rare or depleted status; - the hydrological functioning of small wetlands, which may be highly vulnerable to changes in water use and current and project impacts of climate change;
+- Describe the unique values of small wetlands that may not be present in regional or national assessment of wetlands, this includes:

-- the degree that fragmentation impacts on the ecological character of small wetlands; - the role of small wetlands for providing refuges, or migratory pathways, for vulnerable populations of wetland-dependent species; - the function of small wetlands in supporting well-being of people, particularly in urban environments; - the important ecosystem services provided by small wetlands in regulating water quality, flooding, drought and other regulating, provisioning and supporting services. - Describe the unique pressures on small wetlands, considering how changes in physical drivers (e.g. water quantity, sediment), extraction (e.g. water use, peat harvest), pollution (e.g. agricultural nutrients, urban pollutants), invasive species, and wetland drainage and loss may disproportionally impact on small wetlands. - Ensure the data collated on the values, status and pressures on small wetlands are stored and made accessible in a coordinated data system for the purposes of monitoring, reporting and developing management plans. - Apply the Guidelines for the rapid assessment of inland, coastal and marine wetland biodiversity. - Apply the Describing the ecological character of wetlands, and harmonized data formats for core inventory.
+- rare and endangered species that small wetlands support due to their naturally rare or depleted status; - the hydrological functioning of small wetlands, which may be highly vulnerable to changes in water use and current and project impacts of climate change; - the degree that fragmentation impacts on the ecological character of small wetlands; - the role of small wetlands for providing refuges, or migratory pathways, for vulnerable populations of wetland-dependent species; - the function of small wetlands in supporting well-being of people, particularly in urban environments; - the important ecosystem services provided by small wetlands in regulating water quality, flooding, drought and other regulating, provisioning and supporting services. - Describe the unique pressures on small wetlands, considering how changes in physical drivers (e.g. water quantity, sediment), extraction (e.g. water use, peat harvest), pollution (e.g. agricultural nutrients, urban pollutants), invasive species, and wetland drainage and loss may disproportionally impact on small wetlands. - Ensure the data collated by the Scientific and Technical Review Panel and stored by the Ramsar Secretariat on the values, status and pressures on small wetlands are easily accessible stored and made accessible in a coordinated data system for the purposes of monitoring, reporting and developing management plans. - Apply the Guidelines for the rapid assessment of inland, coastal and marine wetland biodiversity. - Apply the Describing the ecological character of wetlands, and harmonized data formats for core inventory.